AIStream-Peelout/flow-forecast/docs/source/index.rst

 Welcome to Flow Forecast's documentation!
 =========================================

 Flow Forecast is a deep learning for time series forecasting framework written in PyTorch.
-Flow Forecast makes it really easy to train PyTorch Forecast models.
+Flow Forecast makes it easy to train PyTorch Forecast models on a wide variety of datasets.

 .. automodule:: flood_forecast